MaxiDonkey/DelphiHuggingFace/README.md

 >var HuggingFace := THuggingFaceFactory.CreateInstance(API_KEY);
 >```

-When accessing the list of models or retrieving the description of a specific model, a different endpoint is used than the API endpoint.
+When accessing the `list of models` or retrieving the `description of a specific model`, a different endpoint is used than the API endpoint.
 To instantiate this interface, use the following code:

 ```Pascal
 uses HuggingFace;